gargrohin/CS664-G10-Oblufusion/README.md

 All the code that needs to be run is in the Start Code folder. "left-oblu.py" and "right-oblu.py" control the 2 different oblu mounted on respective feet.

-The code in oblu-fusion implements the fusion algorithm, and gives the corrected data.
+The code in "oblu-fusion.py" implements the fusion algorithm, and gives the corrected data.

 ### Data